CMU-Graphics/Scotty3D/assignments/A3/T3-bounding-volume-hierarchy.md

 **Notes:**
 - The $B$ referenced in the first pseudocode is the bucket that the primitive's centroid would lie in along the axis we are currently on.
 - For the centroid referenced in the pseudocode, we can simply take the center of the primitive's bbox to be a good approximation.
 - A helpful C++ function to use for partitioning primitives is [std::partition](https://en.cppreference.com/w/cpp/algorithm/partition).
 This function divides the original group of elements into two sub-groups, where the first group contains elements that return true for the execution policy and the second group contains the elements that return false.
-Note that the elements are **not sorted** within the subgroups themselves.
-You may want to use [std::sort](https://en.cppreference.com/w/cpp/algorithm/sort) to sort them.
 - You may find that this task is one of the most time consuming parts of A3, especially since this part of the documentation is intentionally sparse.
+- We've provided test cases in `tests/test.a3.task3.bvh.build.cpp` to construct a BVH from a series of triangle objects and then check if some of the invariants of the BVH holds.

 ## Step 2: Ray-BVH Intersection